A light-hearted celebration of the Marvel formula, and women, Captain Marvel is a neon-lit appetizer before the galactic bash due in April.

 But that’s just me.
 On the movie proper, hey, I greatly enjoyed it!
 And that’s not just because I’ve long been a sucker for overpowered, strong-willed women.

-Unsurprising as it might be, Carol Danvers’ eagerness to become whom she’s intended to be is also an invigorating change from all the whiny, indisposed Marvel dudes who usually take soooooooooo long to get into the action of things.
+Unsurprising as it might be, Carol Danvers’ eagerness to become whom she’s intended to be is an invigorating change from all the whiny, indisposed Marvel dudes who usually take soooooooooo long to get into the action of things.
 A happier and cornier Nick Fury was also, well, entertaining.
-Although many a times, I thought Samuel Jackson was overkilling it.
-With the end-result being pretty cringe worthy.
+Although many times, I thought Samuel Jackson was overkilling it.
+With the end-result being pretty cringe-worthy.

-Story-wise, I regretfully have to agree with some established film critics that everything’s formulaic, too Marvel formulaic.
+Story-wise, I regretfully have to agree with some established film critics that everything’s formulaic; specifically, too Marvel formulaic.
 There’s a twist but nothing that’s ground-breaking and certainly nothing that’s inspirational.